d-bl/GroundForge/Examples.md

 matrices that define the flow of pairs.

 * A [gallery] shows 376  patterns by thumbnails of pair diagrams.
-  The patterns are collected from [TesseLace.com], resulting from Ph.D research on _Algorithmically designed lace tessellations_.
+  The patterns are collected from [tesseLace.com], resulting from Ph.D research on _Algorithmically designed lace tessellations_.
+  When following the links from the gallery to `pin positions` you will discover patterns from the tesselace [slide show].
+* Another page shows traditional grounds created with the [Droste] effect: using thread diagrams as pair diagrams.
+  Many variations and new grounds are possible using the same method.
 * An [index] shows 144 patches of worked lace from
   _A Lace Guide for Makers and Collectors_ by Gertrude Whiting which dates from 1920
 * The [MAE-gf] pages systematically explore various families of grounds.